Youssefguba/Instant-Projects/README.md

-# Instant Projects
+# Flutter Fundmentals Projects

-Welcome to the "Instant Projects" GitHub repository!
+Welcome to the "Flutter Fundmentals Projects" GitHub repository!
 This repository contains a collection of projects that were developed to teach students the fundamentals of Flutter and Dart.
 These projects are designed to help students build a strong foundation in mobile app development using the Flutter framework and the Dart programming language.

 ## Table of Contents